takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 Replace `"YOUR_STATS_NZ_API_KEY"` with your actual API key.
 This key is used to access population data.

+⚠️ Do not commit .env.
+Use .env.example to share safe templates.

 ### 5. Run the Application

 The application consists of two parts: